dwave-examples/template-dash/CONTRIBUTING.md

         *   [__demo_variables.css](__demo_variables.css) contains all CSS variables.
             It is encouraged to edit or add more CSS variables here.
         *   [demo_enums.py](demo_enums.py) contains [Enum](https://docs.python.org/3/library/enum.html)
-            classes for any settings or variables are being used frequently to avoid string comparisons or other fragile code practices.
+            classes for any settings or variables that are being used frequently to avoid string comparisons or other fragile code practices.

     2. All new files should be added to one of the following directories: